clanker111-plugins/Pterodactyl_Eggs/README.md

 The game port, Raw UDP port and the Query port.

-Your primary allocated port will be the game port and you will define the Query port in the given varible location.
+Your primary allocated port will be the game port and you will define the Query port in the given variable location.

 An example is shown below.